alkampfergit/personal-blog/codewrecks/content/post/old/2010/10/testing-capabilities-in-tfs-2010.md

 [![SNAGHTML6e699d](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/SNAGHTML6e699d_thumb.png "SNAGHTML6e699d")](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/SNAGHTML6e699d.png)

-* ***Figure 7***: The test case 63 was assigned to Administrator with the â€œassign resourcesâ€ of Microsoft Project and the changes are published back to TFS, so they are visible everywhere.*
+* ***Figure 7***: The test case 63 was assigned to Administrator with the *assign resources* of Microsoft Project and the changes are published back to TFS, so they are visible everywhere.*

 In Microsoft Project you can use Task Inspector to verify if some resource is overallocated because they have to work on other tasks.
 In Figure 8 we can see that project complains about the assignment of Administrator to a test case, because he is also assigned to other tasks.
 Clearly gantt planning for single test cases could be a little bit too granular, but this is only an example on how flexible is test case management thanks to TFS and MTM.